Workplace Branding: A Quick Win

 Where there is a disconnect between your external brand experience and internal employee experience, the result is demotivated, confused and distracted employees.

-Larger organisations are likely to have identified their Employer Brand and articulated their Employer Value Proposition.
+Larger organizations are likely to have identified their Employer Brand and articulated their Employer Value Proposition.
 This concept, first coined by Simon Barrow, helps to create consistency between customer-facing marketing and internal employee experience.
 Smaller companies may not have specifically created their employer brand, but it will exist – even if it is only in an intangible way through business processes and culture.

 Workplace branding offers you the most visual way of expressing your Employer Brand.
 It creates the ideal opportunity to openly share company values and aspirations, ultimately creating the right culture for your employees.
 Start by understanding what you want to say, who you are speaking to, your tone of voice, and the level of ‘corporate feel’ you want to introduce.